 For example, fitness company Tonal offers a wall-mounted smart workout station for nearly $3k.
 When the company was first starting out in 2018, the units were only sold on the web.

-Now, in 2023, the company has nine of its own showrooms, but has dramatically expanded its physical merchandising reach with 40 SWAS in Nordstrom locations across the country.
+As of 2023, the company had nine of its own showrooms but has dramatically expanded its physical merchandising reach with 40 SWAS in Nordstrom locations across the country.